The Ultimate Coffee Grind Size Chart to Unlock Best Flavors

 Fine (Grind Size for Espresso)

-Fine grind is the most popular grind size since it is utilized in the most popular brewing methods, i.e. Espresso.
-For that reason, it is also known as Espresso grinds.
+Fine grind is the most popular grind size since it is used in the most popular brewing methods, i.e. Espresso.
+That’s why it’s also known as Espresso grind.

 The texture of fine grounds is like powdered sugar or a little finer than table salt.